-Application : Applied Explanation on application of the practice tion of the reviewing the internal audit plan for 2019, t (b) Resources: The number of personnel normally assigned to the internal audit work at the Company are between 3 -5 in numbers.
+Application Applied Explanation on application of the practice (a) Independence: At its meeting on November 21, 2019, when reviewing the internal audit plan for 2020, the Board Audit & Risk Management Committee obtained confirmation from the Manager of the Internal Audit Department of the independence and continued independence of the internal audit personnel.
+From 2018, the said Manager provides annually, written confirmation of the same to the Board Audit & Risk Management Committee. (b) Resources: The number of personnel normally assigned to the internal audit work at the Company are between 3 -5 in numbers.
 These personnel are based in Manila and travel and stay in Malaysia for the duration of the audit as necessary.
 The personnel assigned to a particular audit will have requisite expertise in the particular filed of audit based on their vast experience having worked in Petron Corporation.
 The cost of the internal audit work is charged to the Company.
-In 2018, the cost of the internal audit work for the Company was RM197,974.64. (c) The person who will be in charge of the internal audits in Malaysia for 2019 is Mr. Ronald Ferrer, who is also the Manager, Internal Audit Department, Petron Corporation.
-He is a Certified Public Accountant and a Certified Internal Auditor (as certified by the Institute of Internal Auditors). (d) The internal audits are carried out in accordance with the International Standards for the Professional Practice of Internal Auditing as set by the Institute of Internal Auditors (with its Global Headquarters in Florida, USA) Explanation for departure :
+In 2019, the cost of the internal audit work for the Company was RM213,411.40. (c) The person who will be in charge of the internal audits in Malaysia for 2020 is Mr. Ronald Ferrer, who is also the Manager, Internal Audit Department, Petron Corporation.
+He is a Certified Public Accountant and a Certified Internal Auditor (as certified by the Institute of Internal Auditors). (d) The internal audits are carried out in accordance with the International Standards for the Professional Practice of Internal Auditing as set by the Institute of Internal Auditors (with its Global Headquarters in Florida, USA) Explanation for departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies encouraged to com • the columns below.
+Non-large companies are

 Measure :

 Timeframe :